 Brainstorming is a great way to tap into your team’s collective intelligence.
 But too often, it turns into a messy wall of sticky notes, duplicate ideas and sorting them while everyone watches.

-We have recently launched Slido Ideas, a simpler way to collect, organize and prioritize your participants’ input without complex whiteboards or heavy tools.
+We recently launched Slido Ideas, a simpler way to brainstorm with any group size: from small teams to sessions with hundreds of participants.
+Slido Ideas helps you collect, organize and prioritize input without complex whiteboards or heavy tools.

-Below, we’ll show you how to make your brainstorming sessions more democratic, save time by identifying themes in one click and most importantly, turn great ideas into action faster.
+Below, we’ll show you how to make your brainstorming sessions more democratic, save time by identifying common themes in one click and, most importantly, turn great ideas into action faster.

 What makes brainstorming actually productive?